Easy Egg Roll in a Bowl with Coleslaw Mix

 Jump to:

-Egg Roll Bowl Recipe Ingredients
+Egg Roll in a Bowl Ingredients and Notes

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.